James River High School (Buchanan, Virginia): Sports

 James River athletes are referred to as the "Knights" and they compete in the Three Rivers District against similarly sized schools in the Roanoke and New River Valleys.
 James River is classified as a Class 2, Region C school by the Virginia High School League for Regional and State competitions.

 The Knights have captured four Group A State Championships in Women's Softball in 2003, 2004, 2006, and 2011.
 Pitcher Angela Tincher graduated from James River before having an All-American college career and playing professional softball.
 The Knights also won states in Group A Men's Basketball in 2010.
 James River has a successful volleyball team, winning the State Championship in 2010.

 Drama

 JRHS advanced to the Virginia State Theatre Competition in Charlottesville in 2007.
 The "Knightly" players won second in the Region C Theatre Competition earlier in November 2007.

 Marching band

-The James River Marching Knight Band is under the direction of Kevin English.
-The Marching Knights participate in many competitions in and out of state and have received honors, such as Band of the Day at the Lord Botetourt Cavalier Classic in 2016.
+The James River Marching Knight Band is under the direction of Robert Chaplin.
+The Marching Knights participate in many competitions around the area and have received many achievements over the years.

-Past Shows include: Minutes to Midnight (2010), Rock 'n Roll Road Trip (2011), Blues Brothers (2012), We Will Rock You (2013), Pirate Radio (2014), Power of Love (2015), Man of Steel (2016), Grimm Tales (2017), Les Miserables (2018), and Time After Time (2019).
+Recent Shows include: Time After Time (2019), Pursuit of the Throne (2021), Haunted (2022), Caliente (2023), Unbreakable (2024), and The Haunted Music Box (2025).